-This Ordinance shall become effective one (1) week following the date of adoption by the Indiana County Board of Commissioners.
+This Ordinance shall become effective one-hundred and twenty days (120 days) following the date of adoption by the Indiana County Board of Commissioners.

 104.5 Repealer

 All ordinances or resolutions or parts of ordinances or resolutions inconsistent herewith are hereby repealed.